-In most cases, your child should attend the Academy before the appointment and return to the Academy afterwards wherever possible.
+Where possible, the child should attend School before the appointment and return to lessons afterwards.

 Amendments came into force in September 2013 and the Education (Pupil Registration)(England) Regulations 2006 now state that Headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.

 There is a common misconception that any child is allowed to take 10 days' holiday per year.
-This is not true.
-The government strongly urges parents/carers to avoid taking their children out of school for family holidays as this will disrupt their education.
+This is not true and the government strongly urges parents or carers to avoid taking a child out of school for family holidays as this will disrupt their education.

 All requests are considered individually, taking into account the circumstances of the request.
 Other factors will be taken into account, such as:

-Parents will be notified of the Academy’s decision either by telephone or in writing.
+We will notify parents of our decision either by telephone or in writing.

 Where a parental request has been refused, and parents continue to take their child out of school, this absence will be recorded as unauthorised.